Leta Stetter Hollingworth: Interests in clinical psychology

-Intelligence testing, Mental defects and Exceptional children
+Intelligence testing, mental defects and exceptional children

 In the 1920s, Hollingworth's interests shifted to the study of children, especially those with mental gifts.
-Due to the efforts of Lewis Madison Terman and his associates, intelligence testing and ability grouping had made their way in public schools as common practices by the 1930s.
+Due to the efforts of Lewis Madison Terman and his associates, intelligence testing and ability grouping had made their way into public schools as common practices by the 1930s.
 Terman believed that such intelligence testing was crucial for identifying gifted individuals so that they would receive special attention, be helped to reach their full potential, and become strong members of society.
 He believed that democracy would benefit from differentiating between the educational experiences of these gifted individuals and the educational experiences of non-gifted individuals.
-Although he believed strongly in these ideas, Terman spent little time making concrete suggestions concerning how the school curriculum should be changed in order to meet the specific needs of gifted children.
+Although he believed strongly in these ideas, Terman spent little time making concrete suggestions to change school curriculums in order to meet the specific needs of gifted children.

 Leta Stetter Hollingworth, however, was active in developing educational strategies concerning the development of gifted students.
 Much of her work was conducted at the same time as Terman's and although the two never met, they had great respect for each other.
 Even though many of their views overlapped, the two did disagree on a major point.
-Terman, again, believed that intelligence was an inheritable trait and focused only on defining and describing it.
-Hollingworth did acknowledge the role of inheritance, but also believed that environmental and educational factors had an effect on intelligence's potential.
+Terman believed that intelligence was an inheritable trait, and focused only on defining and describing it.
+While Hollingworth acknowledged the role of inheritance, she also believed that environmental and educational factors had an effect on intelligence's potential.
 As a result of this belief, she was more interested in how to properly nurture gifted children and their education.